 In July 2015 Emily performed the role of Asteria in Pinchgut Opera’s production of Vivaldi’s Bajazet.
 In 2014 she sang Elgar’s Sea Pictures with the Sydney Symphony Orchestra, as part of the Discovery Series.
 She also sang the role of Dritte Magd for the SSO’s concert performance of Strauss’s Elektra.
 In the 2014 Sydney Festival she performed in the Australian premiere of George Benjamin’s Into the Little Hill for Sydney Chamber Opera.
 Roles also include Kate Julian in Britten’s Owen Wingrave, (Sydney Chamber Opera), Cherubino in Le nozze di Figaro (Opera New England), and Second Lady in Die Zauberflöte (Pacific Opera).

 Future engagements include Emily’s return to Pinchgut Opera, singing Semira in the Australian premiere of Hasse’s Artaserses.
-Pursing her passion for theatre-making, she will be Assistant Director on the revival of Richard Jones’ Der Rosenkavalier in the 2018 Glyndebourne Festival season.
+Pursing her passion for theatre-making, she will also be Staff Director on the revival of Richard Jones’ Der Rosenkavalier in the 2018 Glyndebourne Festival season.
 In 2019 she returns to the Royal Opera House to sing the role of Varvara in Richard Jones' new production of Katya Kabanova, and makes her debut at the Komische Oper Berlin singing the title role of L'enfant in Ravel's L'enfant et les sortilèges.